JunhuiShen/Fair-PCA-via-EigOpt/README.md

-The work proposes a novel PCA algorithm using convex optimization.
+The work proposes a novel fair PCA algorithm using convex optimization.

 Here are the data sets we consider: <br>
 - Bank Marketing: https://archive.ics.uci.edu/dataset/222/bank+marketing.
 The size of the matrix is $M \in \mathbb{R}^{45211 \times 15}$, $A \in \mathbb{R}^{44401 \times 15}$, and $B \in \mathbb{R}^{816 \times 15}$. <br>